Barnard-PL-Labs/SequencerLiveCoding/README.md

     npm install

-To deploy (either locally, or on a server).
-Locally will use a local install of CVC5, and serve on port 3000. prod deploy will use aws lambda for CVC5 and serve on port 80
+To deploy (either locally, or on a server), first run the setup.sh script.
+Passing dev will setup to serve on port 3000
+Passing prod will server on por 80 (along with suppressing some logging info) Passing serverless as a second option wlll use aws lambda for CVC5 any other second option (e.g. local) will use a local install of CVC5

-    ./deploy.sh #to deploy locally
+    ./setup.sh #to deploy locally
-    ./deploy.sh prod #to deploy on a production server
+    ./setup.sh prod #to deploy on a production server ./setup.sh dev serverless #to deploy locally with serverless CVC5 ./setup.sh prod serverless #to deploy on prod with serverless CVC5 (prod always runs serverless)

 # TODOs